thbluntson/thbluntson/README.md

-## Hi there 👋
+## Introducing Myself👋
-## My name is Timina and I'm an aspiring worker within the field of data!
+## Hello, my name is Timina and I'm an aspiring worker within the field of data!
 Here will be a portfolio of examples that I work on and practice with.

 ## I'm currently working on:
 ## My to do list of projects are: